Space Opera Libretti is now CLOSED for submissions

 For reprints, we're asking for non-exclusive world digital and print rights, which also revert to you upon publication.

-If the Kickstarter fails, we will still pay the accepted authors but it will be royalties -- ie, you get paid a percentage of what the book earns.
+Payment will be royalties -- ie, you get paid a percentage of what the book earns.
+Exact percentage will be determined by how many stories we accept.

 How to submit: